-\mysubsubsection{Data sharding} Data parallelism (DP)~\cite{PyTorchFSDP, PyTorchDistributed} shards the input data along the batch dimension, enabling different model replicas to process data simultaneously and synchronize gradients via all-reduce operations.
-For long sequences, techniques like sequence parallelism (SP)~\cite{DeepSpeedSP} or context parallelism (CP)~\cite{RingAttention, StripedAttention} can be applied to further shard the sequence dimension.
-These methods require additional communication (e.g., all-to-all or ring-based send-receive), to ensure correct computation of attention mechanisms.
+\mysubsubsection{Data sharding} Data parallelism (DP)~\cite{PyTorchFSDP, PyTorchDistributed} shards the input data along the batch dimension, enabling different model replicas to process data simultaneously and synchronize gradients via all-reduce.
+For long sequences, techniques like sequence or context parallelism (SP~\cite{DeepSpeedSP} or CP~\cite{RingAttention, StripedAttention}) can be applied to further shard the sequence dimension.
+These require additional communication (e.g., all-to-all or ring-based send-receive) to ensure correctness of the attention~\cite{AttentionIsAllYouNeed}.